Seeed-Studio/ModelAssistant/README.md

 ## Acknowledgement

 SSCMA is a united effort of many developers and contributors, we would like to thank the following projects and organizations for their contributions which SSCMA referenced to implement:
+SSCMA is a united effort of many developers and contributors, we would like to thank the following projects and organizations for their contributions which SSCMA referenced to implement:

 - [OpenMMLab](https://openmmlab.com/)